Frequently Asked Questions

 HERproject is currently implemented in factories making apparel, footwear, accessories, and home goods.
 HERproject is also active in cut-flower farms and food-processing plants.

-How many factories are participating in HERproject?
+How many factories and farms are participating in HERproject?

 Why is BSR working on women’s empowerment?